Animas (film)

-Ánimas is a 2018 Spanish thriller film directed and written by Laura Alvea and Jose F. Ortuño.
+Ánimas is a 2018 Spanish psychological horror thriller film directed and written by Laura Alvea and Jose F. Ortuño.

 Cast

 Production

 The film is a La Claqueta and Acheron Films production.
+Shooting locations included Dos Hermanas.

 Release

 The film was presented in the Noves Visions section of the Sitges Film Festival on 4 October 2018.
-It was theatrically released in Spain on 5 October 2018.
+Distributed by Filmax, it was theatrically released in Spain on 5 October 2018.

+Reception

+Noel Murray of Los Angeles Times declared the film to be "so powerfully atmospheric that it barely matters when the rest of the picture turns out to be a bit sparse".
+Santiago Alverú of Cinemanía rated the film 2 out of 5 stars, considering it "a gamble that might have benefited from a different type of direction of actors".
+Jordi Batlle Caminal of Fotogramas rated the film 3 out of 5 stars, citing its "unsettling" atmosphere as its best while negatively citing the unconvincing denouement.